MyPyDavid/elchempy/src/elchempy/README.md

 ## Overview
 The sub-folders should be used as follows:
+- `config` : contains the local configuration settings, such as file paths.
+- `dataloader` : Functions for loading the data from experimental files.
+- `indexer`: Makes an overview of the experimental data files.
 - `experiments`: Data processing and analysis for each type of experiment in the sub-folders.
-  - `dataloader` : Functions for loading the data from experimental files.
   - `N2` : Measurements in nitrogen (N2) saturated electrolyte.

-- `indexer`: Makes an overview of the experimental data files.

 ### Api
 ``` python